thanpolas/govbot/README.md

 for your convenience when developing on your local.
 Needed environment variables can be found on `.env-template` which you should copy to `.env` and edit.

+## Twitter Tokens

+Follow this guide to get twitter tokens:

+1. From the account you want the tweets to happen [apply for a Developer Account][twitter-apply].
+This will take about a day and they might ask for followup questions.
+1. Once you have your developer account approved, [go to the developer portal and create an application][twitter-portal], do not mark down any keys or tokens at this step, just create the app.
+1. Once the app is created and you see it on your dashboard, you should see two icons, a "cog" (App settings) and a "key" (Keys and tokens).
+1. Click on the Cog (App Settings).
+1. Edit the "App Permissions" and make sure the permissions are "Read and Write".
+1. Go back to the Dashboard and click on the "key icon" (Keys and tokens).
+1. Regenerate your "consumer keys" and note both keys and values down in a safe and temporary document.
+1. Regenerate the "Access Token and Secret" and note both keys and values down in a safe and temporary document.

+With the keys available, you now need to populate the following environmental variables:

+-   `TWITTER_CONSUMER_KEY=...`
+-   `TWITTER_CONSUMER_SECRET=...`
+-   `TWITTER_ACCESS_TOKEN=...`
+-   `TWITTER_ACCESS_TOKEN_SECRET=...`

 # Development Operations / Maintenance

 ## Reset Local Database